UffizziCloud/quickstart-k8s-version-testing/README.md

 ![github-action-start](.github/assets/github-action-start.png)

 The workflow will also ensure that the application is deployed successfully and is accessible via the ingress.
-The ingresses for the two clusters will be available in the PR comments.
+The names of the two clusters will be available in the PR comments and the ingresses to the deployments on the clusters will be available in the github actions summary.

 ![github-action-comment](.github/assets/github-action-comment.png)